 Consider these tips and messages as you share virtual reality (VR) with your students.

-Effective feedback gives students information they actually use to increase their learning and improve their performance.
-It should employ a “growth mindset” that focuses on
+Effective feedback gives students the information they actually use to increase their learning and improve their performance.
+It should employ a “growth mindset” that focuses

 The Color of Our Future: An Online Conversation Series on the Empowerment and Inclusion of Black Women & Girls in Tech